 ASA - ATLANTIC SOUTHEAST AIRLINES

-One of the very few airlines in Sunshine Skies still flying is ASA, which began service on June 27, 1979 with a single route between Atlanta and Columbus, GA.
-The airline quickly became the largest commuter airline in Atlanta and is now one of the largest regional airlines in the world.
+ASA began service on June 27, 1979 with a single route between Atlanta and Columbus, GA.
+The airline quickly became the largest commuter airline in Atlanta and eventually one of the largest regional airlines in the world.
 ASA absorbed Southeastern Airlines on April 1, 1983 and became a Delta Connection carrier in 1984.
-Here is a look at the aircraft the airline flew before the introduction of the Regional Jets in 1997.
+Here is a look at the aircraft and routes the airline flew before the introduction of the Regional Jets in 1997.

 ASA began service in 1979 using de Havilland Twin Otters.
 N125SA is pictured at the old Atlanta terminal in 1980.